Artist Kapoor finds beauty in London's Olympic orbit

 The structure, which has a viewing gallery, will be handed over to the London Legacy Development Corporation, the body responsible for the Park in legacy, later this month and will be open to the public during the Games, which start on July 27.

-It will then re-open in 2014 after the Park has been transformed from a sporting to a living area with new neighbourhoods and landscaping.
+It will then re-open in 2014 after the Park has been transformed from a sporting to a living area with new neighborhoods and landscaping.

-Michael Matovu, 11, on a trip to the orbit with teachers and pupils from a local primary school, said the tower, made of 2,000 tonnes of steel, was "kind of beautiful and confusing".
+Michael Matovu, 11, on a trip to the orbit with teachers and pupils from a local primary school, said the tower, made of 2,000 tons of steel, was "kind of beautiful and confusing".

 Able to see it from his house, in the shadow of the Park, he said: "You wonder why it is here and how they built it."